 Icelandic farmers have followed a sustainable approach to eiderdown cultivation that has remained (almost!) unchanged for centuries.
-In the country's most remote fjords, they create nests from straw and raise protective nets to keep out predators.
+In the country's most remote fjords, they create nests from straw, stones and wood, everything they can find to create shelter for the bird and keep out predators.
 Colourful flags flutter in the wind, encouraging the eider ducks to arrive during spring.
 Eider ducks arrive at our sanctuaries entirely of their own accord.

 Normally, the down lining the abandoned nests would blow away with the wind.
 But Icelanders painstakingly collect it before it manages to do so.
 And so begins the time-consuming process of collecting, cleaning, and processing the raw material.
 The Icelandic government even has officially-designated inspectors to check eiderdown for authenticity and quality.
 If it passes the assessment, it receives a certification.
 For a detailed account of the process, read this article.

 The Icelandic word ‘Skjól’ (‘shelter’) captures this mutually-beneficial relationship between man and bird - it is the exchange of warmth, comfort, and safety in a harsh, elemental environment.